Iust1n2/Internet_Pen_Rate_Analysis/README.md

 ### Step 1: Settling on an underlying problem :thinking:

--> The different factors that impacted the unequal development/advancement of technology by looking at the Global Internet Penetration Rate and other relevant socio-economic.
+-> The different factors that impacted the unequal development/advancement of technology by looking at the Global Internet Penetration Rate and other relevant socio-economic coefficients.

 ### Step 2: Work environment :computer: